Chat on WhatsApp

 IIP Regional Office Directory

-Send an email to any one of the six IIP offices below to initiate your UN Certificate application.
-LIMS credentials will be provided in the reply.
+Send an email to any one of the six IIP offices listed below to initiate your UN Certificate application.
+LIMS login credentials will be provided by return email for first-time applicants.

 Mumbai (HQ)